STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 [CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Online tool validates CSS files as CSS level 3 + SVG.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+[Tinypng](https://tinypng.com) - Online site to reduce the file size of your WEBP, JPEG and PNG files.

 ## Testing